H Color Grade Diamonds

 One reason that the difference in color between these two diamonds is so subtle is the cut.
 Both of these diamonds use the round brilliant cut, which is excellent at reducing the visible color of a diamond because of its pattern of light-reflecting facets.

 In other cuts, the yellow tint of an H color diamond is more obvious.
-Below, we’ve compared this 1.05 carat, VS2 clarity, H color marquise cut diamond to another marquise diamond of a similar size with a D color grade:
+Below, we’ve compared this 1.05 carat, VS2 clarity, H color marquise cut diamond from James Allen to another marquise diamond of a similar size with a D color grade:

 As you can see, the difference in color is more visible this time, at least with the help of lighting and 20x magnification.